Program Requirements

 • Majors selecting an approved study abroad program (for one semester) may also receive transfer credit for two economics electives, which count in the major as 3000-level electives (regardless of the abroad course prerequisite).
 A grade of C (or higher) is required in study abroad coursework.
 Preapproval from the department's study abroad advisor is required.

 • Majors selecting an approved study abroad program for a full year of study will be handled on a case-by-case basis in terms of meeting degree requirements.
-All majors must complete at least 4, 4000-level courses from the Department of Economics.
+All majors must complete at least four 4000-level courses from the Department of Economics.

 Transfer Credit